SoftUni/Programming-Basics-Book-JS-EN/chapter-03-simple-conditions.md

 #### Hints and pointers

-Firstly you should check for a **single digit numbers** and if this is the case, print the corresponding word.
-Then you can check if the number is a **double digit number**.
+Firstly you should check for **single-digit numbers** and if this is the case, print the corresponding word.
+Then you can check if the number is a **double-digit number**.
 These can be printed in two parts: left part (**tens** = number / 10) and right part (**units** = number % 10).
 If the number has three digits, then it must be 100 and this can be handled as a special case.

 #### Testing in the Judge System